Anand-S23/OneLiner/README.md

 <a id="features"></a>
 ## Features

-The core idea for the platform, is to allow users to collaberate on short stories.
-Users can either write a prompt for a short story, or write a story on a given prompt.
+The core idea for the platform, is to allow users to create repos with up to 5 code snippets.
+Users can then share the snippets to other people.

-- [ ] Authentication System - allow users to register/login/logout
+- [X] Authentication System: Users are able register/login/logout
-- [ ] Prompts - allow users to do crud operations on prompts
-- [ ] Stories - allow users to do crud operations on stories
+- [X] Built-in editor: Snippet uses Monaco editor, which is the same one used in VS Code, enabling powerful editing capabilities
+- [X] Code File Storage: Snippet uses S3 to store code files in a robust and scalable manner
+- [X] CRUD Fuctionalities for repos: Users can create, read, update and delete repos
+- [X] Scalable Database: Snippet uses DynamoDB with a single table design for optimized reterival and storage of data

+Additional possible features:
+- [ ] Rate limiting using Redis or AWS Elastic cache
-- [ ] Profile - allow users to view posts on one person
+- [ ] Comments on repos like with Gist
-- [ ] Follow System - allow users to follow other users to get prompts/stories in their feed
+- [ ] Ability for users to reset the password

 <a id="architucture"></a>
 ## Architucture

-**Technologies Used or Will Use:**
+**Technologies Used:**
 - Go and Mux Router (Backend)
 - DynamoDB(Database)
-- ElastiCache (Rate Limiting + Cache)
-- Ozzo (Input validation)
 - AWS S3 (Storage)
 - TailwindCSS (Styling)
+- NextJS (Frontend)

 <a id="license"></a>
 ## License